-- Been aware or at least concluded there was a significant risk at the outset of its relationship with Caledonian, that Caledonian was giving advice on the transfer out of consumers' existing defined benefit schemes to the SIPP and the investment in the FPI bond. - Been aware that Caledonian was arranging the transfer out of consumers' existing defined benefit schemes to the SIPP and the investment in the FPI bond too. - Sought clarification on where these activities were taking place. - Concluded Caledonian was, in at least some instances, carrying out regulated activities in the UK.
+- Been aware or at least concluded there was a significant risk at the outset of its relationship with Caledonian, that Caledonian was giving advice on the transfer out of consumers' existing defined benefit schemes to the SIPP and the underlying investments. - Been aware that Caledonian was arranging the transfer out of consumers' existing defined benefit schemes to the SIPP and the underlying investments too.

+- Sought clarification on where these activities were taking place. - Concluded Caledonian was, in at least some instances, carrying out regulated activities in the UK.